SenseNet/docs.sensenet.com/content/api-docs/content-management/07-trash.md

 ## Configure trash options

-There are a few possible configurations that can be made related to Trash (for further information see the related [guide](/guides/content-management/trash)).
+There are a few possible configurations that can be made related to Trash (for further information see the related [concept documentation](/concepts/collaboration/05-trash)).
 Since Trash is a content as everything else in sensenet its configureable options are available as fields and can be changed with a simple patch request.
 See in the next example how you can change all the config options of Trash at once:

 <tab category="content-management" article="trash" example="trashOptions" />